Statement from Hennepin Healthcare

 - IRB members will participate in enhanced continuing education and ongoing training to remain informed and up-to-date on the current requirements and rapidly evolving topics in research.

-- In addition to the required training investigators and IRB members receive today, professional education and training led by experts in human subject research ethics and regulations will be offered to investigators and research personnel, IRB members, advisory board members, and administrators on topics including study designs, types of applications, consenting, and regulatory changes.
+- In early May 2019, professional education and training led by experts in human subject research ethics and regulations was provided for investigators and research personnel, IRB members, advisory board members, and administrators on topics including study designs, types of applications, informed consenting, and regulatory changes.

 IRB Processes and Tools